Soyabean Chap Sticks Curry Recipe – Protein Rich

 Soyabean Chap is primarily a North Indian delight and is considered equivalent of a non-vegetarian dish.
 This is because it has high protein content and feels like a non-veg when chewed.
 But no need to worry, it is actually a vegetarian dish.

-We even contacted the vendors and inquired about how it is made by them.
-The response in all the cases was that they do not make it on their own.
-Normally, there is a production house that produces them in a factory with the equipment specially designed to carry out a process of extrusion (related with producing high heat to melt soyabean).
+They buy it directly from the production house that produces them in a factory with the equipment specially designed to carry out a process of extrusion (related with producing high heat to melt soyabean).

 People who stay abroad normally find it tough to get the soyabean chap sticks too.
 If you are lucky, you might get them at any Indian or Pakistani grocery store.
 But, if you can’t, the best bet would be to try the soyabean chunks.